Arranging Scenes In The Stripboard View

 If you select more than one location, the filter will select scenes at ANY of the selected locations.
 The same goes for time of day, and setting.
 The filter works slightly differently for characters.
 If you set more than one character, the filter will only select scenes with ALL of the selected characters.

-Let’s set up the filters for one of the examples I gave earlier…
+Let’s set up the filters for one of the examples we gave earlier…

 To find “All scenes that involve your lead actor at night”, you would set the checkmark for your lead actor in the character list and “Night” in the times of day list, and would leave all other parameters unset.